theonetruejesse/paw-patrol/README.md

 Generally, we have a social responsibility to uphold our neighborhood's safety from any suspicious activity.
 However, it could be difficult to intervene in situations where your help doesn’t feel necessary.
 This is a prime example of the wicked problem: **the bystander effect**.
 There are many factors that influence whether or not a bystander intervenes in a situation.
 One factor includes people in a large group, like a neighborhood, being less likely to intervene since they assume someone else would help.**Only 32.5% of crimes occurring in neighborhoods were reported to authorities in 2019.** This low statistic could result from insufficient evidence being presented to law enforcement.
 So, how do we tackle this issue?

 Our goal is to increase the visibility and the amount of evidence for neighborhood incidents that could be useful in investigations.
 So, we created **PawPatrol.** This platform is a compilation of evidence from multiple households within the vicinity of the targeted suspicious activity.
-Households who send in evidence, ranging from videos taken on anything that has a camera to security footage from any provider, would be fulfilling their civic duty as being an upstanding “neighbor”, just like a "neighborhood watch".
+Households who send in evidence, ranging from videos taken on anything that has a camera to security footage from any provider, would be fulfilling their civic duty as being an upstanding neighbor, just like a "neighborhood watch".